JesusAOchoa/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-Widely-used the open source support system osTicket seamlessly integrates inquieries created via email, phone and web-based forms into a simple easy-to-use multi-user web interface.
-Manage, organize and archive all your support requests and responses in one place while providing your customers the high quality service they deserve.
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+osTicket is a widely-used open-source support system that offers a seamless integration of inquiries generated through email, phone, and web-based forms into a user-friendly multi-user web interface.
+It provides a centralized platform to manage, organize, and archive all support requests and responses, allowing you to deliver high-quality service to your customers.
+This tutorial will guide you through the process of installing osTicket, including the prerequisites and necessary steps for setup..<br />

 <h2>Technologies and Environments Used</h2>